 But enough about that.
-Let’s talk about something so much more important, not even Auburn’s season-opening, primetime game against the Oregon Ducks can measure up to it: Gus Malzahn’s dance moves.
+Let’s talk about something so much more important, not even Auburn’s season-opening, primetime game against the Oregon Ducks last year or this year’s win over LSU can measure up to it: Gus Malzahn’s dance moves.

 Oh yeah, we’re going there.